 The three main lessons found within the book, as summarized, follow:

-- Culture, in the end, is what matters most — even much more than the decisions often made by top executives.
+- Culture, in the end, matters most — even much more than the decisions often made by top executives.

-- Investing in people, even when in the trenches of a major recession, will always yield the surest path to attaining long-term profitability.
+- Investing in people, even in the trenches of a major recession, will always yield the surest path to long-term profitability.